 A quick start guide to understanding financial aid

 You've spent countless hours researching college and teaching programs, looking for one that will best fit your goals.
 You're dreaming about meeting new people and exploring your classes.
-Then you get to the not-so-exciting part: cost of your program and the dreaded financial aid applications.
+Then you get to the not-so-exciting part: program costs and the dreaded financial aid applications.

 Don’t let the dollar amounts and paperwork intimidate or discourage you!
-Below, we’ll discuss key facts about FAFSA that will help simplify the process and help you get the funds you need for your education.
+Here, we’ll go over key facts about the FAFSA that will help simplify the process and help you get the funds you need for your education.

 Your questions, answered.